-Here is a list of the technology that is currently making my ministry so much easier and enjoyable:
+What’s your favorite ministry app?
+Here is a list of the technology that is currently making my ministry so much easier and enjoyable.

 The day we moved as a staff from paper reporting on our top priorities to using the 15FIVE app and desktop application it was like the dawn of a new era.
-Hands down the easiest to use staff reporting application out there right now.
+This is a great ministry app.
+It’s hands down the easiest to use staff reporting application out there right now.

 These were really pricey, but these noise-cancelling headphones have revolutionized my ability to study remotely in Starbucks, etc. Since I believe one of the keys to getting better as a preacher is to consistently watch great preaching, and since the headphones sync via Bluetooth, this has opened a whole new world for me.